 Extreme caution must be exercised in the presence of underlying arterial disease such as marked peripheral arteriosclerosis or thromboangiitis obliterans (Buerger’s Disease).

-Heparin should not be included in the same syringe as Sotradecol®, since the two
+Heparin should not be included in the same syringe as Sotradecol, since the two are incompatible.

 CARCINOGENESIS, MUTAGENESIS, IMPAIRMENT OF FERTILITY